Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/effects/effects.md

 This effect can be used to display instructions on the screen.
 An icon of a unit may also be displayed along with the instructions.
 The configurations for this effect are as follows:

 1. Unit List 1: This is the unit to affect

-Some useful tricks with this effect:

-1. This effect is useful for making dialogue sequences
-2. When you do multiple display instruction effects on the same panel position at the same time, only the last instruction is shown.
-One panel position can only show one instruction at a time
-3. Adding a colour prefix to a messages will colour the message in chat.
-The message must begin with the colour prefix for it to work, and the colour prefix is not shown in the real message shown in chat.
-The following colour prefixes may be used:
-    1. <BLUE\>
-    2. <RED\>
-    3. <GREEN\>
-    4. <YELLOW\>
-    5. <AQUA\>
-    6. <PURPLE\>
-    7. <GREY\>
-    8. <ORANGE\>
 2. Source Player: The player that is affected by the effect

-Some useful tricks with this effect:

-1. This effect is useful for making dialogue sequences
-2. When you do multiple display instruction effects on the same panel position at the same time, only the last instruction is shown.
-One panel position can only show one instruction at a time
-3. Adding a colour prefix to a messages will colour the message in chat.
-The message must begin with the colour prefix for it to work, and the colour prefix is not shown in the real message shown in chat.
-The following colour prefixes may be used:
-    1. <BLUE\>
-    2. <RED\>
-    3. <GREEN\>
-    4. <YELLOW\>
-    5. <AQUA\>
-    6. <PURPLE\>
-    7. <GREY\>
-    8. <ORANGE\>
 3. String Id: This is the same as the `Name String ID`.
 Refer to [Name String ID](../../../basics/#58-name-string-id "Jump to: Custom Scenarios > Scenario Basics > #5.8 Name String ID") section of the guide

-Some useful tricks with this effect:

-1. This effect is useful for making dialogue sequences
-2. When you do multiple display instruction effects on the same panel position at the same time, only the last instruction is shown.
-One panel position can only show one instruction at a time
-3. Adding a colour prefix to a messages will colour the message in chat.
-The message must begin with the colour prefix for it to work, and the colour prefix is not shown in the real message shown in chat.
-The following colour prefixes may be used:
-    1. <BLUE\>
-    2. <RED\>
-    3. <GREEN\>
-    4. <YELLOW\>
-    5. <AQUA\>
-    6. <PURPLE\>
-    7. <GREY\>
-    8. <ORANGE\>
 4. Display Time: The amount of time to display the instruction for

-Some useful tricks with this effect:

-1. This effect is useful for making dialogue sequences
-2. When you do multiple display instruction effects on the same panel position at the same time, only the last instruction is shown.
-One panel position can only show one instruction at a time
-3. Adding a colour prefix to a messages will colour the message in chat.
-The message must begin with the colour prefix for it to work, and the colour prefix is not shown in the real message shown in chat.
-The following colour prefixes may be used:
-    1. <BLUE\>
-    2. <RED\>
-    3. <GREEN\>
-    4. <YELLOW\>
-    5. <AQUA\>
-    6. <PURPLE\>
-    7. <GREY\>
-    8. <ORANGE\>
 5. Panel Position: Position 0 displays the instruction at the top, Position 1 displays the instruction in the middle of the top half of the screen and Position 2 displays the instruction at the bottom of the top half of the screen

-Some useful tricks with this effect:

-1. This effect is useful for making dialogue sequences
-2. When you do multiple display instruction effects on the same panel position at the same time, only the last instruction is shown.
-One panel position can only show one instruction at a time
-3. Adding a colour prefix to a messages will colour the message in chat.
-The message must begin with the colour prefix for it to work, and the colour prefix is not shown in the real message shown in chat.
-The following colour prefixes may be used:
-    1. <BLUE\>
-    2. <RED\>
-    3. <GREEN\>
-    4. <YELLOW\>
-    5. <AQUA\>
-    6. <PURPLE\>
-    7. <GREY\>
-    8. <ORANGE\>
 6. Play Sound: The sound to play

-Some useful tricks with this effect:

-1. This effect is useful for making dialogue sequences
-2. When you do multiple display instruction effects on the same panel position at the same time, only the last instruction is shown.
-One panel position can only show one instruction at a time
-3. Adding a colour prefix to a messages will colour the message in chat.
-The message must begin with the colour prefix for it to work, and the colour prefix is not shown in the real message shown in chat.
-The following colour prefixes may be used:
-    1. <BLUE\>
-    2. <RED\>
-    3. <GREEN\>
-    4. <YELLOW\>
-    5. <AQUA\>
-    6. <PURPLE\>
-    7. <GREY\>
-    8. <ORANGE\>
 7. Message: The name/message/instruction to show on screen or the script call to execute

-Some useful tricks with this effect:

-1. This effect is useful for making dialogue sequences
-2. When you do multiple display instruction effects on the same panel position at the same time, only the last instruction is shown.
-One panel position can only show one instruction at a time
-3. Adding a colour prefix to a messages will colour the message in chat.
-The message must begin with the colour prefix for it to work, and the colour prefix is not shown in the real message shown in chat.
-The following colour prefixes may be used:
-    1. <BLUE\>
-    2. <RED\>
-    3. <GREEN\>
-    4. <YELLOW\>
-    5. <AQUA\>
-    6. <PURPLE\>
-    7. <GREY\>
-    8. <ORANGE\>
 8. Sound Name: The name of the sound to play

 Some useful tricks with this effect: